vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ![dashboard 1st](images/first-dashboard-screen.png)

-Notice the several gray squares - these are the Prometheus Exemplars correlating metrics with traces.
-The Prometheus Exemplar data is located by hovering over a square and revealing the popup box.
+Look under 'latency for all' to see the observed latencies.
+There are free floating yellow/green X's, some which are circled in red - these are the Prometheus Exemplars correlating metrics with traces.
+The Prometheus Exemplar data is located by hovering over a X and revealing the Exemplar view box.

 <img src="images/exemplar-data.png" alt="exemplar" width="480">

-Search for the trace in Loki at the top of the dashboard.
 The Tempo panel displays trace information correlated by a `traceId`.

 ![dashboard 2nd](images/second-dashboard-screen.png)

-The service call has it's own distinct span that gets tied to the parent HTTP request trace.
+The service call has it's own distinct span that gets tied to the parent HTTP request.

 ![dashboard full](images/full-trace-view.png)